Celebrating Eid al-Fitr Around the World

 Eid al-Fitr Events

-In many countries there are large-scale celebrations which take place during Eid al-Fitr, which will be missed this year.
-In Indonesia Eid al-Fitr is known as ‘Lebaran’ and in other years the celebrations would see huge crowds on the streets with drums and firecrackers.
+In many countries there are large-scale celebrations which take place during Eid al-Fitr.
+In Indonesia Eid al-Fitr is known as ‘Lebaran’ and the celebration includes huge crowds on the streets with drums and firecrackers.
 In other countries, such as the UAE cultural events and shows take place.

 Across the world, it is traditional for families to exchange gifts and people to give presents to their loved ones at Eid al-Fitr.
 In many countries, it is common for children to be given money – in Malaysia this is known as duit raya or ‘green money packets’